JeffDeCola/my-go-examples/testing/gotests/README.md

 # gotests-complex-function example

-`gotests` _is an example of
-using the go tool gotests to test a function and a method._
+_Using the go tool `gotests` to test a very simple function and method._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)